tyler-bennett52/server-deployment-practice/README.md

 #### Tests

 fill this in as you see fit
-- How do you run tests?
+- How do you run tests? npm test
-- Any tests of note?
+- Any tests of note? no
-- Describe any tests that you did not complete, skipped, etc
+- Describe any tests that you did not complete, skipped, etc. I used the tests from the demo.

 #### UML